elahe-dastan/urlShortener/README.md

 2- The short URL generated may be duplicate that returns error while inserting to the database so should be regenerated and infects the performance

+My time complexity estimation:
+Generating short URL = O(length of url)
+Inserting to database = O(log size of database) : short URL should be unique and generating it randomly can lead to a duplication so we have to put a unique constraint on short URL

+My database size estimation:
+We need only one table that has two columns : short URL as primary key and long url that matches it

 2. Encoding actual URL :
 There are hash functions like MD% or SHA256 that we can use to generate the short URL of a long one ,this functions produce a long output so we can consider just a part of it as the short URL